-Bill’s Pizza is sure to not leave you disappointed.
-If you ever talk to anyone from Palm Springs they will tell you if you’re looking for a pizza parlor, Bill’s is the only acceptable answer.
+Bill’s Pizza definitely doesn’t disappoint.
+If you ever talk to anyone from Palm Springs, they’ll tell you if you’re looking for a pizza parlor, Bill’s is the only acceptable option.

-Bill was on a quest to create some of the best pizza in the world, which led him to Italy and all over the United States.
-He explored a wide range of pizza-making techniques and opened Bill’s Pizza shortly after.
+The story goes that Bill was on a quest to create some of the best pizza in the world, leading him to search throughout Italy and the United States.
+He explored a wide range of pizza-making techniques, found what he liked best, and opened Bill’s Pizza shortly after.

 Together, the award-winning kitchen staff of Bill’s Pizza has over 70 years of collective experience in the culinary arts.
-You can’t get much better hands to make you a delicious world-class pizza!
-They were also named as one of the Top 100 Pizzerias in the U.S awarded by James Beard.
+You can’t find much better hands to make you a delicious world-class pizza!

-Try one of 22 different varieties of pizza combinations they have, otherwise there is a build-your-own option, of course.
-Their gas-fired brick ovens deliver a fast, high-heat to your pizza to cook it evenly and efficiently.
-I’m getting hungry for pizza just from looking at all of their pictures!
+Try one of the restaurant’s 22 varieties of pizza combinations, or choose the build-your-own option.
+The restaurant’s gas-fired brick ovens deliver fast, high heat to your pizza to cook it evenly and efficiently.
+I’m getting hungry for pizza just from looking at all the pictures!